AnastasiiaMishchenko/Internationals/Elvin/LectureNotes.md

 4/17/2018

-Presentation - Mc Guys
+#Presentation - Mc Guys

 	Their scenario is about automation of a house of a Teacher, which is getting handy when teacher lady in a hurry she can check 	 her fridge during her break in school and make online grossery shopping and check heating also from application.
- -Central Control Unit Panel (7 displays)
+ 	- Central Control Unit Panel (7 displays)
- -Heating & Climate - Functionalities (Automate teprature control, Hommatic Wireless Room Thermostat, window Drive Winmatric,  Temprature/Humidity Sonseor, Rain Sensor (close window automatically), Total- 10430€)
+	- Heating & Climate - Functionalities (Automate teprature control, Hommatic Wireless Room Thermostat, window Drive Winmatric,  Temprature/Humidity Sonseor, Rain Sensor (close window automatically), Total- 10430€)
- -Lighting & Shutter Device (Philips Hue LED Struana, Beyond)
+	- Lighting & Shutter Device (Philips Hue LED Struana, Beyond)

+#Presentation - Ricky sMMART-home

- -
+	- No Alarm
+	- Motion Sensor Tree (51 pc)
+	- Touch Pure Tree (45 pc)